LiorAmram3811/shopping-list/README.md

 > **Tip:**
 > For local development, it is recommended to run the backend on HTTP (not HTTPS) to avoid CORS and SSL issues when calling the API from React.

+> **Bonus**
-(Bonus: Once the backend is running, open http://localhost:5115/swagger/index.html in your browser to explore the API with Swagger UI.)
+> Once the backend is running, open http://localhost:5115/swagger/index.html in your browser to explore the API with Swagger UI.

 By default the API runs on https://localhost:5001 Change the connection string in appsettings.json if needed.